business-applications/sample-riot-league-stats/README.md

-Notice that since this is just a demo app it does not nicely handle summoner names which do not exist, but you can expand on this add add that to your app if you want :)
+Notice that since this is just a demo app it does not nicely handle summoner names which do not exist, but you can expand on this add that to your app if you want :)

 Have fun!